Image used under Flickr Creative Commons license from Maureen.

 In Alaska’s capital, the Juneau-Douglas City Museum is currently featuring “Downtown Sights: Paintings from the Collection.”
 Running through April 18, 2015, the exhibit showcases eight works of art by five local artists.
 Each painting is accompanied by a quote from the artist and historical information about the scene depicted.

-Located directly across the street from the Westmark Hotel in Whitehorse, Canada, is the MacBride Museum of Yukon History.
+Located in Whitehorse, Canada, is the MacBride Museum of Yukon History.
 Through permanent and special exhibits, the museum features more than 8,000 square feet of exhibits on the natural, social, economic and industrial history of the Yukon with a focus on the territory’s capital city, Whitehorse.

 For more information about Alaska’s museums and other up and coming exhibits, visit the Guide to Alaska Museums.